Identicum/ipa/README.md

     Common Name (eg, your name or your server hostname) []: `*.identicum.com` Email Address []: `no-reply@identicum.com`

-Put the generated certificate files into your local `conf` directory.
+Put the generated certificate files into your local `./conf/` directory.
 When using a self-signed certificate, you have to comment-out the `SSLCACertificateFile` directive in the conf files.

 ## IDP